-All meals Sunday evening, June 21, through Sunday morning, June 27 will be provided by the University.
+All meals beginning Saturday lunch during check-in through Friday dinner on the day of check-out will be provided by the University.
 No cooking is allowed in the residence hall rooms.

-The dining services on campus offer a wide selection of food at every meal, and their menus are varied enough to accommodate vegan, vegetarian, and other diets.
-If your student requires other special dietary needs or has food allergies, please contact us before you arrive so that we can plan for these needs.
+The dining services on campus offer a wide selection of food at every meal, and their menus are varied enough to accommodate:

-Specific Food Allergies: Most students with food allergies manage by selecting from the variety of items available on the regular menu and salad bar.
-If your student’s allergy is a particularly sensitive one, we can work with food services to take the necessary steps to ensure added safety.
+- Most students with food allergies manage by selecting from the variety of items available on the regular menu and salad bar.

 Student rooms are required to be locked at all times.
 Students are issued a room key when receiving their room assignment.
 This key is the student’s responsibility.
-A $40.00 key deposit will be required at check-in to cover lost keys.
+There is a $40 fee for a lost/missing key.